Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Discussion of classical effects of GR

-Another experiment widely discussed in the literature is the deflection of light by the Sun.
-The result is usually represented such that if $\rho$ is the impact parameter and $r_g$ is the gravitational radius of the Sun then the deflection angle is $\theta=(1+\gamma)r_g/\rho$ where $\gamma$ depends on the theory and in GR $\gamma=1$.
-It is believed that $\gamma=1$ has been experimentally confirmed with the accuracy better than 1\%.
-A question arises how this result can be obtained in the framework of a quantum approach.
-If we take the result given by Eq. (\ref{redshift}) and assume that the evolution is defined by the Hamilton equations with $M$ or $I_2$ in place of the classical Hamiltonian (see the discussion in the preceding section) then the result corresponds to $\gamma=0$.
-This is probably an indication that, as already noted, the notion of the coordinate operator for a photon is problematic.
-In the texbook \cite{Scadron}, the deflection is treated as a consequence of one-graviton exchange.
+Consider now the deflection of light by the Sun.
+As shown in the preceding section, in the approximation $\xi=r_g/r$ the deflection is described by Eq. (\ref{deflB}).
+In the literature this result is usually represented such that if $\theta=\Delta\varphi -\pi$ is the deflection angle then $\theta=(1+\gamma)r_g/\rho$ where $\gamma$ depends on the theory.
+Hence the result given by Eq. (\ref{deflB}) corresponds to $\gamma=0$.
+This result was first obtained by von Soldner in 1801 \cite{Soldner} and confirmed by Einstein in 1911.
+The known historical facts are that in 1915 when Einstein created GR he obtained $\gamma=1$ and in 1919 this result was confirmed in observations of the full Solar eclipse.
+Originally the accuracy of measurements was not high but now the quantity $\gamma$ is measured with a high accuracy in experiments using the Very Long Base Interferometry (VLBI) technique and the result $\gamma=1$ has been confirmed with the accuracy better than 1\%.
+The result $\gamma=1$ in GR is a consequence of the fact that the post-Newtonian correction to the metric tensor in the vicinity of the Sun is not zero for both, temporal and spatial components of this tensor.
+A question arises whether this result can be obtained in the framework of a quantum approach.
+In the textbook \cite{Scadron}, the deflection is treated as a consequence of one-graviton exchange.
 The author defines the vertices responsible for the interaction of a virtual graviton with a scalar nonrelativistic particle and with a photon and in that case the cross-section of the process described by the one-graviton exchange corresponds to the result with $\gamma=1$.
-The problem is that there is no other way of testing the photon-graviton vertex and we believe that it is highly unrealistic that when the photon travels in the $x$ direction from $-\infty$ to $+\infty$, it exchanges only by one virtual graviton with the Sun.
+The problem is that there is no other way of testing the photon-graviton vertex and we believe that it is highly unrealistic that when the photon travels in the $y$ direction from $-\infty$ to $+\infty$, it exchanges only by one virtual graviton with the Sun.
 Therefore a problem of how to recover the result with $\gamma=1$ in quantum theory remains open.